 Applicants who have completed fewer than 60 transferable semester college units (fewer than 90 quarter units) are considered lower-division transfer students.
 Applicants who have completed 60 or more transferable semester college units (90 or more quarter units) are considered upper-division transfer students.
 Applicants who complete college units during high school or through the summer immediately following high school graduation are considered first-time freshmen and must meet the CSU minimum eligibility requirements for first-time freshman admission.
 Transferable courses are those designated for baccalaureate credit by the college or university offering the courses and accepted as such by the campus to which the applicant seeks admission.

 Lower-Division Transfer Requirements

 An applicant who completes fewer than 60 semester (90 quarter) units of college credit is considered a lower-division transfer student.
-Due to enrollment pressures, most CSU campuses do not admit lower-division transfers so that more upper-division transfers can be accommodated.
+Due to enrollment pressures, some CSU campuses do not admit lower-division transfers so that more upper-division transfers can be accommodated.